-How to Go ‘No Contact’ On A Loved One
+How to Go ‘No Contact’

 The decision to go ‘No Contact’ is highly personal one.
 It’s a statement by the target that s/he has the right to not participate in being an object of degradation or humiliation by family members.
 The decision to go ‘No Contact’ can be a private oath sworn in silence, or communicated more openly to one or more family members.
 The important issue for targets is to be clear about their intention in communicating openly – or not.
 There are pros and cons to both choices.